 - General advice from the Public Health Agency of Sweden

 - New rules for certain types of employment

 - Urgent need for staff

-Short-time working means that an employee reduces working hours and wages instead of being laid off.
+Short-time work means that an employee temporarily reduces the work hours and pay instead of being laid off.
 This means that employers can reduce employees' working hours and receive financial support from the Government to compensate for a significant part of the costs for retaining the employee.